DUNROAMIN' STRAY AND RESCUE

 Our website reports on the activities and rescue efforts of our board members, staff, volunteers, vet techs and veterinarians and showcases each patient - their health issues, treatment, recovery and subsequent adoption into a loving home.
 This site and the care of the animals have all been made possible by the work of volunteers - rescuers, fundraisers, animal care workers, cat cuddlers, behavioural trainers, litter box scoopers, animal pick-up and delivery drivers, food donors, litter donors and many, many others.

-DunRoamin' has a Board of Directors which is currently comprised of five members.
+DunRoamin' has a Board of Directors which is currently comprised of ten members.
 Our mandate is to help those animals who may otherwise slip through the cracks of our current shelter system.
-In order to raise the funds required to do this, many people build/make/knit/sew/donate items for us to sell, and we participate in such events as the Hartland Trade Show, Woodstock Old Home Week, Woodstock Dooryard Arts Festival, local farm markets, Canada Day, flea markets and craft shows.
+In order to raise the funds required to do this, many people build/make/knit/sew/donate items for us to sell, and we participate in such events as the local farm markets, Canada Day, flea markets and craft shows, fund-raising breakfasts, barbeques, and on-line Facebook auctions, to mention only a few.
 We also hold our own events such as turkey suppers, adoption fairs, dances, walk-a-thons, bake sales and yard sales.
-In May, 2015, Lisa Wilson opened a DunRoamin' Thrift Store at 54 Iron Ore Hill in Jacksonville where all proceeds go to help our strays.
 Kind supporters also help our strays in many other ways such as selling raffle tickets and by holding their own fundraisers in their communities.
 We are fortunate to have many schools, businesses and youth groups such as Girl Guides and Boy Scouts who raise money to support our strays.
 We also are grateful to the many local businesses who continue to support us in so many ways.

 DunRoamin' focuses on three main aspects:

-Rescue - helping those strays in need who are injured, neglected, sick, etc and have no one to care for them, and assisting those too sick, too injured or too young to survive in a normal shelter setting;
+Rescue - helping those strays in need who are injured, neglected, sick, etc and have no one to care for them.
+We also assist those too sick, too injured or too young to survive in a normal shelter setting;

 As a result of this initiative, DunRoamin' Stray And Rescue has helped rescue, treat, feed, spay/neuter and find homes for more than 3000 stray cats and dogs.
 DunRoamin' has grown into a large group of like-minded individuals whose goal it is to educate people in the many ways they can help decrease the number of potential strays and help the ones who are already out there who are starving, in pain, freezing to death, or suffering from disease.
 This animal overpopulation is a problem of society and will take the attention and work of society in general to make this world a better place for our pet animals.